wickyakloe/skillz4you/README.md

 A mockup of the site can be found in the mockup folder [here](https://github.com/wickyakloe/skillz4you/tree/master/mockup).

-A hosted version can be found [here](https://github.com/wickyakloe/skillz4you/tree/master/mockup)
+A hosted version using github pages can be found [here](https://wickyakloe.github.io/skillz4you/mockup/index.html)

 ## Features